jesvinjoachim/vestacp-nextcloud-template/README.md

 wget https://raw.githubusercontent.com/plutocrat/vestacp-nextcloud-template/master/nextcloud.tpl
 wget https://raw.githubusercontent.com/plutocrat/vestacp-nextcloud-template/master/nextcloud.stpl
 ```
+After That Make sure

-Make sure to enable the Apache headers module using a2enmod headers or else Apache will not start.
+Make sure to enable the Apache headers module using a2enmod headers or else Apache will not start

 Then select them from the Control Panel > Domains > yourdomainname.com > Templates